 Wireless Network Security

-With a laptop or smartphone you can easily connect to Public WiFi networks, or "hotspots," at bookstores, coffee shops, airports, and more.
-Unfortunately these networks, while convenient, are often unecrypted and allow your personal information to be easily viewed by others.
+With a laptop or smartphone, you can easily connect to Public WiFi networks, or "hotspots," at bookstores, coffee shops, airports, and more.
+Unfortunately, these networks, while convenient, are often unencrypted and allow your personal information to be easily viewed by others.